 It is a goal of the Boothbay Harbor Memorial Library to provide an inviting place for children to develop a love of reading, learning, and community.
+However, children left unattended in the Library are not safe.
 In order to ensure the safety and well-being of our young patrons, the following policy has been adopted by the Board of Trustees to clarify for parents, children, and library staff, procedures and behavior guidelines:

-- Children 7 and under must be accompanied at all times by a caregiver while in the
+- Children under the age of 8 must be accompanied by a parent or caregiver.

 - Caregivers must be 14 years or older.

 - Library staff has been charged by the Board of Trustees with the responsibility to enforce this policy.
 Use of the Library may be denied for due cause.

 - Staff will attempt to return a lost or unattended child to the caregiver as promptly as possible.